Vorgel/WarhammerCharacterSheet/README.md

 # WarhammerCharacterSheet

-So this project is a Web application created in Angular 13 to manage Warhammer Character Sheet.
+So this project is a Web application created in Angular 13 and BootStrap v5 to manage Warhammer Character Sheet.

 It's connected to another project - CharacterSheetAPI (backend created in .NET using MVC API).